Arts & Creativity with Jessica Outram

+Sunshine in a Jar is a labour of love.
 Engaging in the arts is an act of presence, mindfulness, and tuning into the self.
 Creativity helps us to hear our own voices and to share our voices with others.
-We can reconnect to the freedom of being a child again through improvisation and creative exploration.
+We can reconnect to the freedom of being a child again through improvisation, creative exploration, and through living our questions.

 Engaging with the metaphor “sunshine in a jar” began nearly 20 years ago when it first appeared in a poem I wrote.
-I continued to explore the phrase throughout my Master of Arts in Adult Education and Community Development at OISE through arts-informed inquiry.
+I continued to explore the phrase throughout my Master of Arts in Adult Education and Community Development at OISE through Arts-Informed inquiry.
 The metaphor still inspires me today.